-The VR agency is not implementing an order of selection and all eligible individuals will be served.
+The VR agency is implementing an order of selection with one or more priority categories closed.

 2. FOR VR AGENCIES THAT HAVE DEFINED PRIORITY CATEGORIES DESCRIBE-

 A. THE JUSTIFICATION FOR THE ORDER

 OVR utilizes a multimodal approach to assessing the resources available to allow the agency to provide vocational rehabilitation services to all eligible individuals who apply, such as the following: